bmaunde/guidelines/checklists/SAP Commerce Checklist.md

 	-  [ ] Integration tests have their own test data and are not using actual project data
 	-  [ ] The test should contain assertions

+## Documentation
+ - [ ] All public classes, methods and method parameters are documented
+ - [ ] No acceptance of generated comments
+ - [ ]
 ## Impex, Data Import and Export
 - [ ] Clear separation between core and sample data.
 No sample data should exist in production
 - [ ] Clear separation between essential and project data.
 No business data should be overridden